timi-ty/Biro-Soccer-Deluxe/README.md

 # Biro-Soccer-Deluxe
-A modern spin on the Nigerian classic Biro-Soccer as a mobile game.
+A modern spin on the classic Biro-Soccer as a mobile game.

 This project is incomplete.
 Anyone interested in helping complete the project design, concept, modelling, coding or sound can contact me here timilehin.ty@gmail.com.